 Yield 4 cups

-Beans are a great source of protein, as well as B vitamins, fiber, iron, folate, potassium, magnesium, and phytonutrients
+Beans are a great source of protein for dogs and people alike, as well as B vitamins, fiber, iron, folate, potassium, magnesium, and phytonutrients.

 Preheat oven to 350º